aaronspring/climpred-cloud-demo/README.rst

 climpred-cloud-demo
 =============================

-Try [climpred](climpred.readthedocs.io/) on CMIP6 DCPP output in the cloud.
+Try `climpred <climpred.readthedocs.io/>`_ on CMIP6 DCPP output in the cloud.

 .. image:: https://i.imgur.com/HPOdOsR.png

-[climpred](climpred.readthedocs.io/) is an xarray wrapper for analysis of ensemble forecast models for climate prediction.
+`climpred <climpred.readthedocs.io/>`_ is an xarray wrapper for analysis of ensemble forecast models for climate prediction.

 Try these notebooks on pangeo.binder.io_ : |Binder|